MEMELANG

 Memelang in PostgreSQL

-In the memesql3 implementation, statements are stored in a PostgreSQL database.
-The scheme, simplified here, stores both true statements and logic statements in the same table:
+In the memesql3 implementation, statements are stored in a PostgreSQL database:

 CREATE TABLE meme (

-W DECIMAL /* floating point number like -2.7 */
+qnt DECIMAL /* NULL or floating point number like -2.7 */

 );

-Each row is interpreted to produce a meme in the form:
+Each row is interpreted to produce a meme in the form below.
+The case of qnt=NULL is interpreted as =t (true).

 License